Datavault-UK/automate-dv-docs/docs/macros.md

 Materialisations dictate how a model is created in the database.

-dbt comes with 4 standard materialisations:
+dbt itself comes with 4 standard materialisations:

 - Table
 - View